-Tim Freccia was born in Seattle and began his working career as an Alaska fisherman at age sixteen.
-After graduating from art school in 1989 he has covered crisis, conflict and social issues worldwide.
+Freccia was born in Seattle and began his working career as an Alaska fisherman at age sixteen.
+He has covered crisis, conflict and social issues worldwide since 1989.

-In the mid-1990s Tim settled in Berlin Germany, was a co-founder and creative director of three full-service communications agencies, servicing large multinationals including Unilever, as well shooting commercial stills and video for a variety of clients.
+In the 1990s Freccia settled in Berlin Germany, was a co-founder and creative director of three full-service communications agencies, servicing large multinationals including Unilever, as well shooting commercial stills and video.

-In 2005, Tim spent ten months covering the Indian Ocean Tsunami response.
-Tim shot stills and video, producing over 100 hours of footage- the largest existing archive of motion picture material acquired at ground zero, in Aceh Province, Indonesia.
+In 2005, Freccia spent ten months covering the Indian Ocean Tsunami response.
+He shot stills and video, producing over 100 hours of footage- the largest existing archive of motion picture material acquired at ground zero, in Aceh Province, Indonesia.

-In 2007, Tim designed, and acted as Creative Director for an IPTV (interactive television) platform with Deutsche Telekom, and delivered a series of still photo and video dispatches from Kashmir.
+In 2007, Freccia designed, and acted as Creative Director for an IPTV (interactive television) platform with Deutsche Telekom, and delivered a series of still photo and video dispatches from Kashmir.

-In 2008, Freccia began a series of ongoing dispatches on war and humanitarian crisis from the Democratic Republic of Congo.
+In 2008, Freccia began a series of ongoing dispatches on war and humanitarian crises from the Democratic Republic of Congo.

-He spent the beginning of 2010 documenting Haiti’s 7.0 earthquake, and has made a number of trips to Mogadishu, Somalia over the last years.
+He documented Haiti’s 7.0 earthquake in depth, and has made a number of trips to Mogadishu, Somalia over the years.

 Freccia is currently based in New York, and works globally.